That-Dev-Girl-Sites/jhalabi.com/_posts/2011-07-29-character-limit-in-yui.md

 2. A message letting the user know how many characters they have typed and how many characters they are allowed.
 3. A check box to determine whether or not the text box will allow the user to continue to enter text once they have reached the character limit.

-## Step 2: Write the Javascript.
+## Step 2: Write the JavaScript.

-The Javascript part of this POC contains 3 major functions:
+The JavaScript part of this POC contains 3 major functions:

 ### Function to update the text area alert